secretstartups/handbook/content/handbook/hiring/referral-process.md

 #### Defining a Referral

 "Referring", "sourcing" and "endorsing" are similar activities, however there are distinctions based on their respective familiarity and confidence in regards to the prospective candidate.
+Referral bonuses are granted to referrals only.

 **Referral** - someone you have worked with in the past, or have developed a close personal relationship.
 This person should align with our values and the requirements of the role, someone you would choose to work with again if the opportunity arises.